Contrast-Security-OSS/aws-fargate-example/README.md

 3.)
 Log into Amazon's ECR using the output from the previous step - more information found [here](https://aws.amazon.com/blogs/compute/authenticating-amazon-ecr-repositories-for-docker-cli-with-credential-helper/#:~:text=Overview%20of%20Amazon%20ECS%20and%20Amazon%20ECR&text=ECR%20is%20a%20private%20Docker,%2C%20pull%2C%20and%20manage%20images.):

-`docker login <ADD>`

-3.)
+4.)
 Push a local container image to Amazon's ECR using the 'docker' command:

 `docker push NAME[:TAG]`